harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/phq-9-vs-beck-anxiety-inventory.md

 ### A simplified comparison using Harmony

-In psychological research, comparing and contrasting different questionnaires is a common and essential practice.
+In psychology research, comparing and contrasting different questionnaires is a common and essential practice.
 One such comparison is the PHQ-9 vs Beck Anxiety Inventory.

 Both are predominant instruments used to evaluate patients' mental health.
 So, how can we accurately map these two instruments and streamline our research?
 Enter Harmony - your ultimate tool for convenient harmonisation.